-The officers, crew and scientific staff aboard the Alfred Needler are thanked for their efforts in collecting the data reported on in this report. -Jim Reid helped maintain and install the hydrographic equipment.
-Jim Gale and Shirley Fawkes provided computer assistance associated with the maintenance and use of the GSHYD ORACLE database.
-Michelle Ringuette reviewed a draft of this manuscript.
+The officers, crew and scientific staff aboard the Alfred Needler are thanked for their efforts in collecting the data reported on in this report.
+Jim Reid helped maintain and install the hydrographic equipment.
+Jim Gale and Shirley Taylor provided computer assistance associated with the maintenance and use of the GSHYD ORACLE database.
+Terry Johnston reviewed the manuscript.